anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   As the "agent-sign-cert" field is defined as array (x5c), it can handle multiple certificates.

 If validation fails, the MASA SHOULD respond with an HTTP 4xx client error status code to the registrar.
-The HTTP error status codes are kept the same as defined in Section 5.6 of {{RFC8995}} and comprise the codes: 403, 404, 406, and 415.
+The HTTP error status codes are kept the same as defined in section 5.6 of {{RFC8995}} and comprise the codes: 403, 404, 406, and 415.

 ### Voucher Issuance by MASA {#exchanges_uc2_2_vc}